slhck/h26x-extractor/README.md

 Extracts NAL units from H.264 bitstreams and decodes their type and content, if supported.

-**Note:** This is not a replacement for a proper tool like [h264bitstream](https://github.com/aizvorski/h264bitstream). `h26x-extractor` is not fast and not robust, but rather a playground for parsing bitstreams.
+⚠️ `h26x-extractor` is neither fast nor robust to bitstream errors.
+It's rather a playground for parsing bitstreams.
 Use with caution!

-# Installation
+## Installation

 Requirements: Python 3.5 or higher